 Chuck Hawley, US Sailing’s Safety at Sea Committee Chairman:

 “One of the functions of the Safety at Sea Committee is to promote equipment requirements that are appropriate for the conditions, easily verified, and not excessive.
-I believe that the new USSERs meet those criteria, and will serve offshore sailors well.
-We encourage all Organizing Authorities to use them, edited if the local conditions warrant, so that races in the U.S. are sailed under consistent equipment rules.”
+I believe that the new SERs meet those criteria, and will serve offshore sailors well.
+We encourage all Organizing Authorities to use them, edited if the local conditions warrant, so that races are sailed under consistent equipment rules.”

 As with any standards document, the USSER will be modified over time.
 Select the 2016 SER Documents tab to view and download the new requirements.

 INTERNATIONAL SAILING FEDERATION SPECIAL REGULATIONS INCLUDING US SAILING PRESCRIPTIONS (ISAF OSRs)

 US SAILING has submitted to ISAF the following MNA recognized courses that are accepted in the U.S. as meeting the first aid training requirements for Categories 1 and 2: